lsaravia/Neutral/ModelDescription.md

 11. *bioMin*	: Minimun biomass

-12. *clusters*  : Calculates number of clustes and maximun cluster (only for pomac)
+12. *clusters*  : [S|A] S: Calculates the species with max cluster size, max cluster size, total mumber of clusters, total of species with max cluster, spanning species
+						A: Calculates the sizes of clusters of all species, the first record is the spanning species, if there is no spanning species is 0, 0

 ### File.sed

 File used for initial conditions or to save the state of the system